-Two Goshen College students earn first place at statewide singing competition
+Two Goshen College voice students earned top honors at a statewide singing competition on Saturday, Nov.
+2.

 Rhianna Cockrell, a junior music major from Rileyville, Va., and Ben Ganger, a sophomore music major from Goshen, each won first place in their divisions at the annual National Association of Teachers of Singing (NATS) Indiana state competition.
 It is the first time in recent memory that two Goshen College students have finished as division winners in the same year.
 Ganger, a baritone, and Cockrell, a mezzo soprano, both study with GC associate professor of music Dr. Scott Hochstetler.